FlavScents AInsights Entry for Benzyl Alcohol (CAS: 100-51-6)

 5. Use in Fragrances

-In the fragrance industry, benzyl alcohol is used across multiple fragrance families, including floral, oriental, and woody compositions.
-It acts as a solvent and a fixative, contributing to the longevity and diffusion of the fragrance.
-Typical concentrations range from 0.1% to 1% in finished products, depending on the desired intensity and role within the formulation.
-Its volatility places it primarily in the middle note category.
+In fragrances, benzyl alcohol is a versatile component used in floral, woody, and musky compositions.
+It functions as a solvent and a fixative, enhancing the longevity of the fragrance.
+Typical concentrations range from 0.1% to 1% in the final product, contributing primarily to the middle notes due to its moderate volatility.

 Citation hooks: FlavScents; IFRA; fragrance chemistry texts